danisvice/My-Users-App/README.md

 ***

 ## Task

-TODO - What is the problem?
-And where is the challenge?
-+ implement a MVC(Model View Controller) architecture
++ implemention of a MVC(Model View Controller) architecture
++   This project implements a web application using the
+- Model-View-Controller (MVC) architecture.
+- The application allows the creation, retrieval, updating, and deletion
+- of user records stored in a SQLite database.
+It also provides a web interface
+- for displaying user information and performing various actions.

 ## Description
 TODO - How have you solved the problem?